danzek/BupSummary/README.md

 ## License

-Copyright &copy;2018 Dan O'Day & Adam Witt
+Copyright &copy; 2018 Dan O'Day & Adam Witt

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.